 How to Get to Lake Tahoe in the Winter

 The one downside of Lake Tahoe is there isn’t an airport directly in the area.
 However, there are many different transportation options for when you arrive in the winter in Lake Tahoe.
-While you can drive directly to the area if you live nearby, the roads won’t be as dry and clear as they are during summer in Tahoe.
+While you can drive directly to the area if you’re driving from San Francisco, the roads won’t be as dry and clear as they are during summer in Tahoe.

 That said, you’ll likely fly into the Reno-Tahoe International Airport.
 Once you get there, several options are available to make the 1.5-hour journey to Tahoe.

 - Rent a car – I personally prefer to have a car when I travel so I can explore whenever I want to.
-You can reserve a vehicle in advance at the airport from companies like Alamo or Enterprise so you’re ready to go.
-Getting an all-wheel-drive vehicle is important, as the roads get icy during Lake Tahoe in the winter.
+You can reserve a vehicle in advance at the airport from companies like Alamo or Enterprise, so you’re ready to go.
+Getting an all-wheel-drive vehicle is essential, as the roads get icy during Lake Tahoe in the winter.